-The team identified small subsets of patient populations, their facility needs and nursing care needs.
-For example: chemotherapy and radiation patient placement in room with private bathroom cared for by nurses with chemotherapy and radiation therapy competency.
+The team identified small subsets of patient populations, their facility needs, and nursing care needs.
+For example chemotherapy and radiation patient placement in a room with private bathroom cared for by nurses with chemotherapy and radiation therapy competency.

 Developing Patient-Family/ Geography Concepts: